 Even though it is becoming more common to hear about infertility, some couples are still hesitant to talk about their infertility and IVF journey, even with their family or friends.
 Why?
-There are any number of reasons why couples wish to not openly discuss it.
+There are several reasons why couples wish not to openly to discuss it.
 Some fear judgment, others feel uncomfortable talking about such a personal topic, and in some cases, the couple simply lacks knowledge about infertility.

 If you are debating whether or not to tell friends and family about your fertility struggles, these 6 tips may make it a little easier on you: